Expensify/App/e2e/README.md

  2. Make sure fastlane was initialized by running `bundle install`

  3. Run the tests with `npm run test:e2e`.

+## Performance regression testing

+The output of the tests is a set of performance metrics (see video above).
+The test will tell you if the performance significantly worsened for any test case.

+For this to work you need a baseline you test against.
+The baseline is set by default to the main branch.

+The test suite will run each test twice, once on the baseline, and then on the branch you are currently on.

 ## Structure